nickpsingh/legacy_v3/README.md

 - **Visual Feedback**: Enhanced selection states and hover effects throughout the application
 - **Progress Persistence**: All form progress including asset selections are automatically saved
 - **Error Handling**: Better validation and user feedback for form submissions
+- **Simplified Access**: No authentication required - immediate access to all features

 ## Features